By Tata Rossi 22 days ago, Portrait Photography

 If you’re going to take portraits in gloomy, snowy, or even rainy weather, I recommend you use a waterproof camera to avoid lags or buying a camera bag that will keep your camera body and lens safe.

 The Aperture (f) has to be set wide open.
 Of course, it doesn’t mean setting it to the highest point.
 The same as in photographing outside in sunny weather, you need to be aware of your composition.
 Therefore, stick to the widest aperture for shallow depth of field and the smallest one for the background to be in focus.

 Shutter speed shouldn’t exceed the 1/200 or 1/400 values, because you may see insufficient light.
 In case you select aperture priority mode, this parameter is adjusted automatically.
-Bear in mind that the values slower than 1/60s, such as 1/15 or 1/30 might ruin your bridal portraits.
-Especially if you use a tripod, the shots will turn out blurry.
+Bear in mind that values slower than 1/60s, such as 1/15 or 1/30 might ruin your bridal portraits.
+If you don’t use a tripod, the shots will turn out blurry.